-- Identify enrollment rules, including the available enrollment periods - · Describe the enrollment process - .
-Identify circumstances that permit enrollment or plan changes outside of the Open Enrollment period - Provide tips to help consumers understand and participate in the annual redetermination and reenrollment process
+- Identify enrollment rules, including the available enrollment periods - Describe the enrollment process - Identify circumstances that permit enrollment or plan changes outside of the Open Enrollment period - Provide tips to help consumers understand and participate in the annual redetermination and reenrollment process

-When used in this document, the term "Health Insurance Marketplace®" or "Marketplace" refers to Federally-facilitated Marketplaces (FFMs), including FFMs where states perform plan management functions, and also refers to State-based Marketplaces on the Federal Platform (SBM-FPs).
+The term "Health Insurance Marketplace®" is a registerd trademark of the U.S. Department of Health & Human Services.
+When used in this document, the term "Health Insurance Marketplace® or "Marketplace" refers to Federally-facilitated Marketplaces (FFMs), including FFMs where states perform plan management functions, and also refers to State-based Marketplaces on the Federal Platform (SBM-FPs).

-Health Insurance Marketplace

-Plan Year 2020

-Page Text Enrollment is the process of signing up for a qualified health plan (QHP).
+Enrollment is the process of signing up for a qualified health plan (QHP).
 Before enrolling in a QHP offered through the Health Insurance Marketplace®, consumers must obtain an eligibility determination from the Marketplace by submitting an application.
-Once a consumer receives a determination that he or she is eligible to enroll, an agent or broker may help that qualified individual enroll in a QHP during the Marketplace Open Enrollment period, or (if eligible) during a special enrollment period (SEP).
+Once a consumer receives a determination that he or she is eligible to enroll, an agent or broker may help that qualified individual enroll in a QHP during the Marketplace Open Enrollment period or (if eligible) during a special enrollment period (SEP).
 In this module, you will learn about the rules and procedures related to enrolling in a QHP in the Individual Marketplace.
 This module does not apply to enrollment through the Small Business Health Options Program.
-Objectives Upon completion of this module, you should be able to: